 • Two cross-cutting pilots on hydrogen storage and retail distribution, scalable across the communities;

-• One feasibility study
+• One feasibility study.

 NASCHA builds on the North Adriatic Hydrogen Valley (NAHV) and NACHIP initiatives, targeting three target value chains: transportation & mobility, urban areas and sustainable irrigation.
+To ensure the sustainability and impact of the project while levering on the above noted initiatives, NASCHA will align governance structures with the NAHV AISBL through the dedicated Replicability Work Package.

-NASCHA consortium involves 20 private and public organisations spanning Slovenia, Croatia, and the Friuli Venezia Giulia Autonomous Region (FVG), Italy, led by Area Science Park.
-Other partners of the consortium are STEMwise, CTS H2, Cres, OTRA, ECUBES, Inkubator Sežana, IJS, MOC, Energetika Celje, Incom, ETRA, Ajdovščina, PRA Porin, SIST, Patria, IBAN, UNIZG – FER, META Group and META Circularity.
+NASCHA consortium involves 20 private and public organisations spanning Slovenia, Croatia, and the Friuli Venezia Giulia Autonomous Region (FVG), Italy, led by Area Science ParkOther partners of the consortium are CTS H2, Cres, OTRA, ECUBES, Inkubator Sežana, IJS, MOC, Energetika Celje, Incom, ETRA, Ajdovščina, PRA Porin, STEMwise, SIST, Patria, IBAN, UNIZG – FER, META Group and META Circularity.

 NASCHA engages actors of the quadruple helix innovation actors from the involved territories with a different level of development and innovation performance, with shared or complementary smart specialisation areas.